On the Sunday after we celebrated “The Baptism of the Lord,” the lectionary gives us… the baptism of the Lord. Sort of.

 More precisely, we have John the Baptist recognizing Jesus as “the Lamb of God.”

 Plus other stuff.
 It’s all cool, and very different from the same material in the other Gospels.
+(And if you’d like to see my children’s sermon on this text, it’s through this link.)

 The events of John 1:29-42 take place over at least two different days.
 (Cf. verses 29 and 35, “The next day…”) As well as the baptism, we have the calling of Jesus’ first three disciples.